Push sum with transmission failures: The invariance relation

 \subsection{Convergence}

-First we prove Theorem \ref{thm:convergence} showing that the push-sum algorithm converges exponentially, meaning that the scaled measurements of different agents will be the same in the limit.
-Observe that all values and weights go to zero, nevertheless the ratio converges to a meaningful value.
-At this point we only aim to confirm convergence, and do not search for the best rate possible. \begin{proof}[Proof of Theorem \ref{thm:convergence}] Let us denote the maximal rescaled measurement $x_i(t)/w_i(t)$ at time $t$ by $M(t)$ and the minimal one by $m(t)$.
-Observe that the steps we perform only allow $M(t)$ to decrease and $m(t)$ to increase.
-We prove the theorem by showing the following equation for some $\gamma>1$:
+First we prove Theorem~\ref{thm:convergence} showing that the push-sum algorithm with transmission failures converges exponentially fast, meaning that the scaled values of different agents will be the same in the limit.
+It is easy to verify that all values and weights go to zero for $0<p_e<1$ because the same fraction of loss may happen independently at every step.
+Nevertheless their ratio converges to a meaningful value as shown below.
+At this point we only aim to confirm convergence, and do not search for the best rate possible. \begin{proof}[Proof of Theorem~\ref{thm:convergence}] First we prove convergence for scalar $x_i(t)$.
+For higher dimensions, we can use this result coordinate-wise, then we will need to additionally verify that $x^*$ indeed lies in the convex hull of the initial values.

-We first point out the opportunity when $M(t)-m(t)$ can decrease.
-Fix some time $t$ and choose the agent $i$ with the largest weight $w_i(t)$.
-There is a certain positive probability $q$ that in the following $n-1$ steps, agent $i$ successfully sends one message to every other agent, and that these are the only communication steps in this time frame.
-Let us call this broadcast-style event $B(t)$.
-When $B(t)$ occurs, this will pull all the scaled measurements towards $x_i(t)/w_i(t)$, every node will receive at least a $2^{-n+1}$ portion of $w_i(t)$.
-If some portion $\alpha$ was received, we have